KFWB: Moving to news/talk

 On September 8, 2009, the station adopted a news-talk format, limiting the all-news blocks to AM and PM drive times.
 The station added nationally syndicated shows, including Dave Ramsey, Laura Ingraham, Michael Smerconish and Dr. Laura Schlessinger (who moved from longtime flagship KFI).
-In 2011, Dr. Laura's show was dropped when she moved from broadcast radio to Sirius XM Satellite Radio.
+In 2011, Dr. Laura's show was dropped when she moved from broadcast radio to SiriusXM Satellite Radio.
 Dave Ramsey shifted to 11a.m.-2p.m. and the station added motivational speaker Les Brown to its afternoon lineup.
 Brown left the station in 2012.
 Ramsey's show was discontinued in 2014.
 By the summer of 2014, KFWB's weekday line-up included: LA's Morning News with Penny Griego and Phil Hulett; Money 101 with Bob McCormick; "As We See It" with Phil Hulett and friends; LA's Afternoon News with Maggie McKay and Michael Shappee; and The Amani & Eytan Show from NBC Sports Radio.

 In the early 2010s, the station was authorized by the FCC to boost its power to 50,000 watts, using a directional antenna involving multiple towers.
 But the power increase was short-lived.
 A few years later, new owners returned to KFWB's original 5,000-watt output, so the station could broadcast from a single non-directional antenna and take up less acreage of valuable Los Angeles real estate.

-On November 2, 2011, CBS Radio placed KFWB into a trust headed by Diane Sutter, under the name "The KFWB Asset Trust."
+On November 2, 2011, CBS Radio placed KFWB into a trust headed by Diane Sutter, under the name "The KFWB Asset Trust".
 This was due to CBS Corp.'s ownership limitations after the network bought KCAL-TV in 2002.